Bayesian Estimation of Multidimensional Latent Variables and Its Asymptotic Accuracy: Discussion

 are equivalent, where $y_1$ and $y_2$ have symmetric relation.
 This is the symmetry of the dimension.
 Note that the symmetry of the label value also exists in each dimension.
 When $L_1=\dots =L_K=L$, there are $K!\times (L!)^K$ symmetric assignments of the labels since permutations of the dimension and the label value are $K!$ and $(L!)^K$, respectively.

 Let us now consider the effect of the symmetry on the definitions of the error functions.
-Since the symmetric assignments should have equivalent probabilities, the estimated probability $p(Y^n|X^n)$ has $K!\times (L!)^K$ symmetric structure, where $K!\times (L!)^K$ is still the constant order with respect to the number of the data $n$.
-In the non-redundant case, there is no redundancy of the dimension between $q(Y^n|X^n)$ and $p(Y^n|X^n)$.
-When $L=L^*$, the error functions already take account of the effect of the symmetry.
-When $L>L^*$, the symmetry has the same structure as the previous study on the one-dimensional latent variable \cite{Yamazaki15a}.
-Then, the error functions $D_{n1}(n)$ and $D_{n2}(n)$ converge to zero for $n\rightarrow \infty$ and the convergence rates are expressed as the asymptotic forms of Theorem \ref{th:asym_Dn} and Corollary \ref{cor:exL}.
+Since the symmetric assignments should have equivalent probabilities, the estimated value $p(Y^n|X^n)$ has also $K!\times (L!)^K$ symmetric structure.
+The previous study \cite{Yamazaki15a} has shown that the redundancy of the label range ($L>L^*$) does not adversely affect the accuracy in the case $K=K^*=1$.
+In the rest of this section, we will extend this result to the multidimensional case, where there is the range redundancy or the dimension redundancy.
+Section \ref{sec:asymmetric_evaluation} explains that the error functions asymmetrically evaluate the estimation results when there is redundancy of the latent variables and the symmetry of the estimated distribution is different from that of the true distribution.
+Section \ref{sec:local_area} shows that the asymptotic forms of the error functions are determined by the local parameter area, which is the neighborhood of the true parameter.
+Then, in Section \ref{sec:effect_accuracy}, we will confirm that the asymmetric evaluation does not make the error functions biased and their convergence rates are expressed as the forms of Theorem \ref{th:asym_Dn} and Corollary \ref{cor:exL}.
+We mainly consider the general case $K>K^*$ and $L>L^*$ in $D_{r1}(n)$, which has the largest difference of the symmetry between the estimated and the true distributions, since we can show the similar results on the other error functions.